Supersymmetry on the lattice: Geometry, Topology, and Flat Bands: Frustrated magnets

 Before concluding, we must comment on the full interacting theory.
 The Hamiltonian of \eqref{eq:InteractingSUSY}, preserves magnon number and has many known eigenstates \cite{honecker2020loop}.
 Hence, the ferromagnetic (zero-magnon) ground state, the one-magnon states, the two-magnon states, etc. are all mapped to themselves by $H_{\rm SUSY}$ and captured by small matrices.
-Specifically, we find the ``all down" spin state with zero fermions per site and the ``all up" spin state with one fermion per site are exactly at zero energy.
-In addition to these two zero-magnon states, we find the one-magnon states, produced by the linear combinations of the all down state raised by one unit of angular momentum, $S_i^+|-S,-S,\ldots\rangle$, or lowing the all up state by one unit of angular momenum, $S_i^-|S,S,\ldots\rangle$, have exactly the band structure of the bosonic dispersions plotted in Fig. \ref{fig:xymodel} with the flat band at zero energy and a bandwidth of $6JS$.
+Specifically, we find the ``all-down" spin state with zero fermions per site and the ``all-up" spin state with one fermion per site is exactly at zero energy.
+In addition to these two zero-magnon states, we find the one-magnon states, produced by the linear combinations of the all-down states raised by one unit of angular momentum, $S_i^+|-S,-S,\ldots\rangle$, or lowering the all-up states by one unit of angular momentum, $S_i^-|S,S,\ldots\rangle$, have exactly the band structure of the bosonic dispersions plotted in Fig. \ref{fig:xymodel} with the flat band at zero energy and a bandwidth of $6JS$.
 Hence, there are an infinite number of zero modes among the one-magnon states.
-Similarly, we find two zero energy states among the one-fermion states, the states corresponding all-down spins with one fermion occupying the ${\bf k}=0$ state and the all up state with one hole occupying the ${\bf k}=0$ hole-state.
-There are clearly more zero energy states than these.
+Similarly, we find two zero energy states among the one-fermion states, the states corresponding all-down spins with one fermion occupying the ${\bf k}=0$ state and the all-up state with one hole occupying the ${\bf k}=0$ hole-state.
+There are clearly more zero-energy states than these.
 In total, we find an infinite number of exact {\sl ferromagnetic} eigenstates in the SUSY model of \eqref{eq:InteractingSUSY}.
 We have not identified any antiferromagnetic eigenstates and do not expect to do so.
 We conjecture these all are lifted to finite energy by quantum fluctuations and are only at zero energy in the classical $S\to\infty$ limit.
 Hence, we still expect ferromagnetism to be selected by quantum fluctuations.